metabase/metabase/docs/troubleshooting-guide/performance.md

 **How to fix this:* If the problem is the SQL we generate:

 1. Check if you have the most recent version of Metabase: we fix problems as they're reported, and updating Metabase may make your problem go away.
-2. You can use your SQL in place of the code we generate, and make its result available to people who prefer the Notebook Editor as a starting point for their questions.
-[LINK]
+2. You can use your SQL in place of the code we generate, and [make its result available][organizing-sql] to people who prefer the Notebook Editor as a starting point for their questions.
 3. And please file a bug report to help us figure out how to generate better SQL.

 ### Values are repeatedly being converted on the fly.